 Task 3 entails a study of a carbon dioxide (CO2) geothermal air conditioner; the use of CO2 as the working fluid is a significant novelty.
 Previously, a prototype water-to-air air conditioner using CO2 as a refrigerant was installed and instrumented in an environmental chamber.
 Shake-down tests and standard cooling performance tests were performed.
 Additional performance data were collected at extended operating conditions, these data will be used to estimate the seasonal energy consumption based on the measured NZERTF cooling loads.
 The estimation will be performed using an empirical model that interpolates the data collected in the environmental chamber; this model will be integrated with the larger TRNSYS NZERTF model (from Task 1).
 Application of CO2 in a geothermal air conditioner may allow for holding the thermodynamic cycle below the CO2 critical temperature, which should result in good performance.
 The performance of the CO2 system will be compared to the system employing a conventional refrigerant (R410A) from Task 2.
 Additionally, a physics-based model of the CO2 system will be developed and validated with the laboratory measurements.
 The model will be used in the future to evaluate equipment configurations and guide the experimental tests.

 Task 4 involves the development and implementation of novel optimization methods in the EVAP-COND tool for designing air-to-refrigerant heat exchangers (evaporators and condensers).
 Version 4.0, released in FY2016 included the predefined “hair pin” pattern option, which improved the manufacturability of generated designs.
 Following that release, the robustness of EVAP and COND simulators was upgraded to accommodate high-glide zeotropic blends.
 The objective of further work is to expand the utility of the EVAP-COND package to industry in its transition to new-generation refrigerants.
 These efforts include increasing the modeling capabilities to new fluids (single-component and blends), synchronization of the refrigerant thermophysical properties representation with the latest version of NIST refrigerant property database (REFPROP), and developing the capability to simulate large heat exchangers (larger number of tubes and tubes depth rows) above the current size limit based on typical residential applications.
-Further development of a detailed model of an air-source air conditioner (ACSIM) is also undertaken to research FDD methods and low-GWP refrigerants.
+In FY2021 and FY2022 further development of a detailed model of an air-source air conditioner (ACSIM) will also be undertaken to optimize the application of low-GWP refrigerants and to facilitate studies of fault detection and diagnostic methods of space-conditioning systems.